In addition to helping your family after your death, a prepaid funeral contract can be a good way to spend down assets in ord...Read more

 - Update personal effects.
 Buy household goods or personal comfort items.
 Buy a new wardrobe, electronics, or furniture.

 - Buy needed medical equipment, see a dentist or get eyes checked if those items aren't covered by insurance.

 While Medicaid recipients usually cannot gift money or assets and remain eligible for benefits, recipients in at least some states should be able to make gifts from the stimulus money during the first 12 months following receipt.
-If you have questions about how you or a family member in a nursing home can spend the money, contact your elder law attorney.
-To find an attorney near you, click here.
+If you have questions about how you or a family member in a nursing home can spend the money, contact your attorney.